SebFox2011/Scrawly/scrawly-api/README.md

  Personn (username string 255 no et email string 255 no) Poll (title string 255 no et slug string 255 no et created_at datetime ) Choise (date datetime no)

- php bin/console make:entity Person

-  Your entity already exists!
-So let's add some new fields!

-  New property name (press <return> to stop adding fields):
-  > choise

-  Field type (enter ? to see all types) [string]:
-  > relation

-  What class should this entity be related to?:
-  > Choise

   php bin/console make:entity